teb310/SightabilityShiny/README.md

-# SightabilityModels
+# SightabilityShiny
-Elk sightability factor - South Coast Region
+Elk abundance estimator app - South Coast Region

-This folder holds the information you'll need to run a Sightability Model on annual elk survey data.
-First, read the "How to Run Sightability Model...docx" to understand what data you need and how to format it.
+This repo stores the code that runs the Roosevelt Elk Abundance Estimator app (https://3ahyqy-tristen-brush.shinyapps.io/ElkAbundanceEstimator/).
+To run the sightability model outside of the app, please see my SightabilityModel repo.

-Example input data and associated outputs are available in their respective folders.
-The scripts were based on Feiberg (2013) data and scripts, which are available for reference in the 'Feiberg' folder.
+The models and scripts are based on Feiberg (2013), whose data are available for reference in the 'Feiberg' folder.

 Please be sure to copy this folder onto your C:/ drive before attempting to work with the data and scripts.